m-elhamlaoui/development-platform-apollo24/README.md

 ### Testing

-Unit Testing: Write and execute unit tests for individual components.
+Unit Testing: Write and execute unit tests for individual components using JUnit and Mockito.

 ### Deployment